 Third-party choices for paying a mortgage with a credit card

-If you’re having difficulty getting your credit card approved for mortgage payments, you might still have the choice of a third-party payment services.
+If you’re having difficulty getting your credit card approved for mortgage payments, you might still have the choice of third-party payment services.

 1 such company, Plastiq, eases mortgage payments using a Discover or Mastercard credit card.
 Visa and American Express do not now allow mortgage payments through Plastiq, based on Landon Howell, head of marketing at Plastiq.